mcgillhksn/mcgillhksn.github.io/README.md

 ### Updating Home Page Carousel and Events for a New Year

-The home page carousel and the events page content are loaded based on the `contentYear` set in `js/config.js`.
+The home page carousel and the events page content are loaded based on the `homePageContentYear` and `eventsContentYear` set in `js/config.js`.
 To add content for a new year:

 1.  **Create a new directory** under `assets/data/` with the name of the new academic year (e.g., `2025-2026`).